NordIQuEst/application-library/hybrid-algorithms/Quantum Chemistry/Installation.md

+# Installation instructions

-# Instructions to Install the Necessary Packages in a Conda Environment:
+## Instructions to Install the Necessary Packages in a Conda Environment:

 1. Make sure you have Anaconda or Miniconda installed on your system.
 If not, you can download it from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).